Status: Final regulation

 Regulation 327/2011: Ventilation fans

 Final regulation for ventilation fans entered into force 26 April 2011.
-The two tiers of minimum energy efficiency requirements will be effective on 1 January 2013 and 1 January 2015.
+The two tiers of minimum energy efficiency requirements are effective from 1 January 2013 and 1 January 2015.

 Requirements and scope